ollikekalainen/clparser/README.md

 #### Properties
 	parser.offset               number, default: 2
 	parser.optionPrefix         string, "/", "-", or "--", default: "/"
-	parser.parameterCount       number
-	parser.parameters           array (readonly)
+	parser.parameterCount       number of parameters (readonly, no options or switches) parser.parameters           array (readonly, no options or switches)

 #### Methods
-	parser.option(name)         Get the value of the named option as string parser.parameter(index)     Get the command line parameter indicated by index as string parser.switch(name)         Returns boolean value that indicates whether the named switch exist
+	parser.option(name)         Get the value of the named option parser.parameter(index)     Get the command line parameter indicated by index parser.switch(name)         Returns boolean value that indicates whether the named switch exist